yongyw123/mig-sync-interface/README.md

 ### Case Study when Conditions are violated

 1. To violate condition 01, just create a static HIGH signal in the fast clock domain.
 The resulting synchronized signal in the slow clock domain will be a train pulse.
 This is shown in Figure 10.
+This is not desirable.
 This is due to this component pair: (MUX, FF1) of the toggle synchronizer.
 If the signal to synchronize is always HIGH, the output of the MUX will be constantly toggled at every fast clock cycle, resulting a pulse-like signal in the slow clock domain.

 *Figure 10: Toggle Synchronizer Corner Case 01*
 ![Figure 10](/doc/diagram/toggle-synchronizer/corner-cases/case-01-not-ok-with-static-signal.png "Figure 10: Toggle Synchronizer Corner Case 01")